Chinatown, Boise, Idaho

 Chinese Odd Fellows Building, 610-612 Front Street, Boise, Idaho, USA.
 Designed by Tourtellotte & Hummel/Clifton & Corbridge, 1911–1912.

 The historic Chinatown in downtown Boise, Idaho, existed around the 1870s to 1960s.
 The area was located along Idaho Street, and east from 8th Street along Front Street and Grove Street.
 Over the years, Boise's Chinatown consisted of multiple Chinese owned residencies and businesses including restaurants, merchandise stores, laundries, two herbal medicine shops operated by three generations of the Ah-Fong family, a Chinese Masonic Hall, and a Hip Sing Tong and Hop Sing Tong.

 Early immigrants to Boise's Chinatown were mainly from six districts in the Guangdong Province in China (previously romanized as "Kwangtung" Province).
 It is unknown how many people of Chinese origin or descent lived in Boise's Chinatown over the years.
-In the U.S. 1870 Census, 1,754 Chinese people lived in Boise, which made up 45.7% of the total population of Boise (3,834).
+In the U.S. 1870 Census, 78 Chinese people lived in Ada County, where Boise sits, out of a population of 2675.
+The Chinese population in Boise peaked in 1910 at 255 before declining.

 Around 1901, the city condemned wooden Chinatown buildings along Idaho Street for being fire-prone.
 By the 1960s, most Chinese residents moved (or were forced) out of the Boise Chinatown's core.
 Urban renewal is blamed for the final destruction of Boise's Chinatown.
 Using eminent domain, the Boise Redevelopment Agency claimed and subsequently demolished seven downtown city blocks between 1968 and 1971, this included nearly all of Boise's Chinatown.
 The Chinese Odd Fellows Building is one of the last surviving buildings and is listed on the National Register of Historic Places.